Flenniken Public Library

 Website: www.flenniken.org / Main Number: 724-966-5263

-Flenniken Public Library provides equal access to information and programming for the entire community.
-For 61 years, it has offered opportunities for intellectual, economic, and social growth with a special emphasis on literacy skills.
+The Flenniken Public Library provides equal access to information and programming for the entire community.
+It provides opportunities for intellectual, economic, and social growth with a special emphasis on literacy skills.